 The impending doom of cookies has arrived, and it will have a massive impact on B2B marketers.
 Google plans to phase out cookies by 2022.
 Meanwhile, Apple has updated their latest iOS version 14 to give users more control over tracking and cookies.
 The Apple update also impacts every brand advertising through Facebook.
 Marketers won’t be able to use Facebook’s ad-tracking Pixel for data collection, attribution, and optimization.

 With fewer ways to track and collect data, marketers may lose visibility and insight into their customers and the buyer’s journey, not to mention losing revenues.
 Many marketers fear that a cookie-less world will reintroduce inefficiency, data/platform silos, and less effective targeting.
-In order to better understand the big changes Apple has made in iOS 14 and how they impact B2B marketers, we spoke to Sojourn Solutions Managing Partner Adam Mitrosz.
+In order to better understand the big changes Apple has made in iOS 14 and how they impact B2B marketers, we've addressed some of the biggest questions in this post